srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 3. **TreeMap**: implements red black tree, wherein all elements ordered as per compareTo() method
 4. **NavigableMap**:
 5. **LinkedHashMap**: ordered HashMap
-6. **ConcurrentHashMap**: same like hashtable, but not have locks like hashtable
+6. **ConcurrentHashMap**: same like hashtable, but not have locks like hashtable.
+ConcurrentHashMap doesnt throw ConcurrentModifiedException when multiple threads runs on it. where hashmap throws.

 1.Object put(Object key, Object value)
 2.void putAll(Map map)